Inventive step under the European Patent Convention: Solution to the objective technical problem, and whether the subject-matter is obvious

 If the skilled person would have been prompted to modify the closest prior art in such a way as to arrive at something falling within the terms of the claims, then the invention does not involve an inventive step.

-The point is not whether the skilled person could have arrived at the invention by adapting or modifying the closest prior art, but whether he would have done so because the prior art would have incited him to do so in the hope of solving the objective technical problem or in expectation of some improvement or advantage.
+The point is not whether the skilled person could have arrived at the invention by adapting or modifying the closest prior art, but whether they would have done so because the prior art would have incited him to do so in the hope of solving the objective technical problem or in expectation of some improvement or advantage.
 There has to be a reason for combining two documents.
 This must have been the case for the skilled person before the filing or priority date valid for the claim under examination.

+Specific cases

 Partial problems

 When applying the problem-solution approach, the objective technical problem is sometimes regarded as an aggregation of a plurality of "partial problems".
 "This is the case where there is no technical effect achieved by all the distinguishing features taken in combination, but rather a plurality of partial problems is independently solved by different sets of distinguishing features (...)."
 In that case, each set of distinguishing features is assessed independently.

-For instance, two differences may be identified between the claimed subject-matter and a document considered to be the closest prior art, whereas these two differences solve two different objective problems which are independent from each other.
+For instance, two differences may be identified between the claimed subject-matter and a document considered to be the closest prior art, and these two differences may solve two different objective problems which are independent from each other.
 The two objective problems may then be treated "as separate partial problems for the purposes of assessing inventive step."